isidd/checklist/concepts/frontend/⨳↦react/1_internals/03_react_components/component.md

 /*
     Pure Component or Functions:
-    - For the same input always create a same output | if the returned value from a function is predictable or deterministic then it is a pure function..
+    - For the same input always create a same output
     - causes no side effect
     React.memo()
     class App extends PureComponent{}